-6. Key responsibilities of the University
+6. Key Responsibilities

 Key responsibilities are identified as 'broad' statements on which all placement activity should be based.
 Irrespective of what form the learning takes place, it is expected that Schools, course teams and the Student Employability team will interpret the requirements in a way that ensures placements are consistent with these statements.